wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-datastax-enterprise-template.md

 During and after deployment, you can check all the requests that were made during provisioning, including any errors that occurred.

-To do that, go to the [Azure Portal](https://portal.azure.com) and do the following:
+To do that, go to the [Azure Management Portal](https://manage.windowsazure.cn) and do the following:

 - Click "Browse” on the left-hand navigation bar, scroll down and click "Resource Groups”.
 - After clicking the Resource Group that you just created, it will bring up the "Resource Group” blade.